-A VAT-registered UK business which buys goods (which are not for export) or services in Belgium may be able to reclaim any Belgian TVA paid, by using a special refund scheme.
-This is available to a UK business which is not registered in Belgium for TVA, which has no physical presence in Belgium and does not make any supplies there.
-The claim is made in French or Dutch using the specified form, and sent to the appropriate tax office in Belgium together with original supporting invoices and a UK VAT66 certificate.
+A VAT-registered UK business that buys goods (which are not for export) or services in Belgium may be able to reclaim any Belgian TVA paid, by using a special refund scheme.
+This is available to a UK business that is not registered in Belgium for TVA, which has no physical presence in Belgium and does not make any supplies there.
+The claim made in French or Dutch using the specified form and sent to the appropriate tax office in Belgium together with original supporting invoices and a UK VAT66 certificate.

 From January 2010, claims for refunds of Belgian VAT under this scheme will need to be made online.